file-format/Docs/en/spreadsheet/xl.md

   },
   "draft" : "false",
   "toc" : true,
-  "description" : "Your file format guide to know what is an XLS file and APIs that can create and open them.", "title" : "XL - Microsoft Excel Spreadsheet File Format", "linktitle" : "XL",
+  "description" : "Learn about what is an XL file and APIs that can create and open XL files.", "title" : "XL - Microsoft Excel Spreadsheet File Format", "linktitle" : "XL",
   "menu" : {